It’s a BIG FREAKING DAY over here my friends!

 And for whatever reason, just could not really get over the price tag ($2,250 for the bike + setup, plus $40/month for the membership).
 I knew it would be worth it, of course.
 It was was health– physical and mental we were talking about.
 But I also felt like at that price I couldn’t justify doing other things and workouts too– yoga classes or a live class on the weekends if I wanted, etc. That I would feel stuck.

-A few of my girlfriends (moms also), had told me about a little hack they did: to buy a cheaper spin bike on amazon ($250-350) and use the Peleton app to stream classes (only $20/month).
+A few of my girlfriends (moms also), had told me about a little hack they did: to buy a cheaper spin bike on amazon ($250-350) and use the Peleton app to stream classes (only $20/month.
+UPDATE: it’s now even cheaper at $14/month).
 It didn’t have all the “full features” like your stats against other people, etc but had mostly everything else.
 I was intrigued.

 But also, skeptical about a cheap spin bike.
 I’m kind of a snob when it comes to a good quality ride, after years of loving it as my main workout source.